underlines/awesome-ml/llm-tools.md

 -   [chat-with-github-repo](https://github.com/peterw/Chat-with-Github-Repo) which uses streamlit, gpt3.5-turbo and deep lake to answer questions about a git repo
 -   [mpoon/gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) uses Git and GPT-4 to convert a repository into a text format for various tasks, such as code review or documentation generation.
 -   [chat-your-data](https://github.com/hwchase17/chat-your-data) Create a ChatGPT like experience over your custom docs using LangChain
+-   [embedchain](https://github.com/embedchain/embedchain) python based framework to create bots using LLMs over datasets, it is built on langchain, openAI Ada embeddings, chatGPT and Chroma

 ### Local LLMs
 -   [LlamaIndex](https://github.com/jerryjliu/llama_index) provides a central interface to connect your LLM's with external data